Debt can be beneficial for a company’s growth, but it can also lead to its downfall if the company becomes unable to repay the debt.

 In other words, GM Financial’s secured debt is backed by income-producing assets such as finance receivables and leasing-related assets.
 It is, therefore, paid back through cash generated from these underlying assets.

-As a result, GM Financial’s secured debt is safe as the underlying assets can probably cover much of the liability of the secured debt.
+As a result, GM Financial’s secured debt is safe as the underlying assets can cover much of the liability of the secured debt.
+On the other hand, GM Financial’s unsecured debt consists of senior notes, credit facilities, and other unsecured debt.
+Unsecured debt is unsecured and, therefore, not backed by any assets.

 Since any assets do not back these debts, they must be paid off using the cash generated by GM’s business operations.
+Investors should be concerned with unsecured debt because GM will be in trouble if it fails to service these debts.

-For example, GM’s debt-to-equity ratio was only 0.95X as of 3Q 2023, which was relatively modest.
+For example, GM’s debt-to-equity ratio was only 1.1X as of fiscal year 2023, which was relatively modest.

 A detailed discussion of GM’s debt leverage can be found in this article – GM Debt To Equity Ratio.